ENCCS/julia-for-hpc/content/multithreading.rst

    # make sure we're getting the correct value
    sqrt_array(A) ≈ threaded_sqrt_array(A)

-With 4 threads, the speedup could be between a factor 2 or 3.
+With 4 threads, the speedup could be about a factor of 3.

 .. callout:: Threading overhead